 1927 - 2009

-Joni Mae Pierre-Louis was born in Tennessee and raised in a musical family, her mother, Ann Robinson, being a noted singer.
-While Joni Mae was still young, the family moved to Cleveland, Ohio, where she attended the public schools.
-During the last two years of high school, she studied piano and voice with teachers associated with the Cleveland Institute of Music and Western Reserve University.
+Joni was born in Watertown, Tennessee, near Nashville, on December 20, 1927, one of three children and the older of two daughters of John and Annie Mae Hill Robinson.
+She was raised in a musical family, her mother being a noted singer.
+While Joni Mae was still young, the family moved to Cleveland, Ohio, where she attended public school.
+During the last two years of high school, she studied piano with Leota Palmer-Apple and voice with Gretchen Garnet, both associated with the Cleveland Institute of Music and Western Reserve University.

-Joni Mae enrolled in Oakwood College, now University, in 1946, the year the Aeolians, a select choir consisting of 16 voices, wasstarted.
-For the next two years she sang in that group, under the direction of Eva Beatrice Dykes, and was featured as a soloist.
+Joni enrolled in Oakwood College in Huntsville, Alabama, in 1946, the year the Aeolians, a select choir consisting of 16 voices, was started.
+For the next two years she sang in that group, under the direction of Eva Beatrice Dykes, and was featured as a soloist with it and the Male Chorus under the direction of Calvin E. Mosley.
 She transferred to Emmanuel Missionary College, now Andrews University, in 1948, where she could complete an accredited degree.
 Although OC had started a four-year program in 1943, it would not be accredited until 1958.